phuyalbish/WebodleBlog-NextJs/README.md

 # React-BlogWebsite Webodle
-This is a blog post site totally built on react and node.
+This is a blog post site totally built on nextjs and node.
 This has a user friendly and decent looking UI.
 I have also implemented Dark/Light mode in this site.
-This site can create posts, filter blogs with writers and categories.

-# Hi, I'm Bishal Phuyal 👋

 ## Authors